This post may contain affiliate links.

 This is a game that no-one will win, and your child’s self-esteem will suffer greatly when they realize that it’s impossible to live up to the unrealistic expectations placed upon them.

-Instead, show your child that you value their effort and their progress towards achieving a goal, whether they get their or not.
+Instead, show your child that you value their effort and their progress towards achieving a goal, whether they get there or not.

 PRAISE YOUR CHILD